 8. Make Sure Your Site Is Mobile Responsive

 A mobile responsive website is a must-have these days.
-You might not think of mobile websites as advanced SEO techniques, but they absolutely are.
+You might not think of mobile optimization as an advanced SEO techniques, but it is.

 When users conduct a Google search via mobile device, Google gives mobile-optimized sites top indexing preference.
 That means content that has been optimized for mobile devices will get a higher ranking in the SERPs.
 Since mobile device searches account for 63% of all online searches in 2021, it’s crucial to get your site mobile-ready.